 Should I pay for help to fill out my Free Application for Federal Student Aid (FAFSA)?

-Whether you apply online or use the paper FAFSA, you can get free help by calling the Federal Student Aid Information Center (FSAIC) at the telephone number(s) listed below or by contacting the Director or Assistant Director of Financial Aid.
+Whether you apply online or use the paper FAFSA, you can get free help by calling the Federal Student Aid Information Center (FSAIC) at the telephone number(s) listed below.

 Federal Student Aid Information Center (FSAIC):

 Various websites do offer help filing the FAFSA for a fee.
-These sites are not affiliated with, or endorsed by, the U.S. Department of Education.
+These sites are not affiliated with, nor are they endorsed by, the U.S. Department of Education.
 We urge you not to pay these sites for assistance that we and the Department of Education provide for free.

 - FAFSA on the Web at www.fafsa.ed.gov: Complete or edit your FAFSA.

-- Direct Loan Master Promissory Note website at www.StudentLoans.gov: You can electronically sign a master promissory note (MPN) for your Direct Loans.
+- StudentLoans.gov at www.studentloans.gov: You can electronically sign a Master Promissory Note (MPN) and complete student loan Entrance and Exit Counseling for your Direct Loans.